reactjs/react.dev/content/docs/testing-recipes.md

 prev: testing-environments.html
 ---

-Common testing patterns for React components
+Common testing patterns for React components.

 > Note:
 >
 > This page assumes you're using [Jest](https://jestjs.io/) as a test runner.
 If you use a different test runner, you may need to adjust the API, but the overall shape of the solution will likely be the same.
-Read more details on setting up a testing environment in [the Environments doc](/docs/testing-environments.html).
+Read more details on setting up a testing environment on the [Testing Environments](/docs/testing-environments.html) page.

-These testing strategies work just as well for class components as they do for function components.
+On this page, we will primarily use function components.
+However, these testing strategies don't depend on implementation details, and work just as well for class components too.

-### Setup / Teardown
+### Setup / Teardown {#setup--teardown}

-For each test, we usually want to render our React app to a DOM element that's attached to `document`.
-Further, we want to 'clean up' and unmount the app once the test is over.
-It's useful to write this in `beforeEach`/`afterEach` blocks so that they'll always run and isolate the effects of a test to itself.
+For each test, we usually want to render our React tree to a DOM element that's attached to `document`.
+This is important so that it can receive DOM events.
+When the test ends, we want to "clean up" and unmount the tree from the `document`.

+A common way to do it is to use a pair of `beforeEach` and `afterEach` blocks so that they'll always run and isolate the effects of a test to itself:

 ```jsx
 import { unmountComponentAtNode } from "react-dom";